 I appropriately enough choose the only Christmas cookbook I own.
 Another honestly (we’re getting real deep in this post), I actually don’t own THAT many cookbooks.
 Like maybe 10.
 For a food lover and blogger, I feel like that’s pretty minimalist.
 But then again, that’s why there’s blogs, right?

 I finally stumbled upon page 107, since the other previous page contenders didn’t strike any chords with my little foodie brain.
 But holiday bread?
 That sounded festive.
-Plus, wine and bread flow through my French veins, and jump at any chance to work either (or both) into my food vocabulary on the daily.
+Plus, wine and bread flow through my French veins, and I jump at any chance to work either (or both) into my food vocabulary on the daily.
+A stollen recipe it was.

 I don’t think I’ve ever had nor made Stollen before.
 Frankly, I didn’t even know how it was pronounced (update: it’s pronounced like stolen), but coming from a girl who proudly admits to loving fruitcake, I was down for any bread studded with dried fruits and nuts.